dotnet/runtime/docs/design/libraries/LibraryImportGenerator/UserTypeMarshallingV2.md

 ## Value Marshaller Shapes

 We'll start with the value marshaller shapes.
-These marshaller shapes support marshalling a single self-contained value.
+These marshaller shapes support marshalling a single value.

 Each of these shapes will support marshalling the following type: